AgileVentures/MetPlus_resumeCruncher/README.md

 docker exec -it pets-mongo mongo resumeCruncher
 ```

-### Mongo configuration section
+### Mongo configuration

-Connect to the database resumeCruncher.
+Before we can start the Cruncher we need to create a user and a database to connect to.

-1 - Create the user on the database
+To accomplish that connect to the Mongo instance using mongo CLI or a a visual app like robomongo and execute the following:

 ```mongo
  db.createUser({user: 'testing_user', pwd: 'testing_user', roles: [{role: 'readWrite', db: 'resumeCruncher'}]});